viniciusyaunner/viniciusyaunner.github.io/projects.md

 markdown: kramdown
 ---

-Currently working with NodeJS backend.
+Currently working with freelancer.
 Also, I participate in other projects such as:

 <ul>
 <li><a href="https://github.com/cypherpunksbr/cypherpunks.com.br" target="_blank">Cypherpunks Brasil.</a></li>